steveoc64/gomail/README.md

 # gomail

-go library to send email via TLS
+Super lightweight and minimalist Go library to send email via TLS ... without a truck load of dependencies